Snowflake Migration Skill

 • A source database (SQL Server or Redshift) accessible from your machine.

-All other dependencies (uv, scai, Python packages) are installed automatically on first launch.
+All other dependencies (uv, scai, Python packages) are installed automatically when the skill runs for the first time.

 Quick Start